How to Inspect Exterior Flashing for Damage

 Should I inspect flashing after every storm?

-Can flashing look fine but still fail?
+Can flashing look fine but still leak?

 How do I inspect window flashing safely?